Natural Ways to Support Healthy Eye Pressure

 Understanding Eye Pressure in Plain English

 Eye pressure, also called intraocular pressure (IOP), is the force created by fluid inside your eye.
-It naturally rises and falls throughout the day.
+It naturally rises and falls throughout the day, and a single reading tells you less than many people think.

-- Pressure can change with posture, stress, activity, hydration, and time of day
+- Pressure changes with posture, stress, activity, hydration, and time of day.

 1. Aerobic Exercise: One of the Most Studied Natural Influencers